-We tested these through frigid Minnesota winters, during cold Colorado outings, and while traveling across North America in search of snow-laden adventures.
+We tested mittens through frigid Minnesota winters, during cold Colorado outings, and while traveling across North America in search of snow-laden adventures.
 We regularly hike, bike, ski, and board in these mittens.
 We’ve even had a few snowball fights and an epic snow angel competition for good measure.

 This was one of our favorites back in 2007, and it’s still a strong contender.
 However, the price has increased by about $30 since then.

 The Mercury Mitts are now $110 but still a good buy in our mind.
-They’ll last for several years, and, with a removable liner, they can be used in frigid or also kinda-cold weather.
+They’ll last for several years, and, with a removable liner, they can be used in frigid or kinda-cold weather.

 With the newest rendition of the Mercury Mitts, Black Diamond added a “trigger finger” that separates your index finger from the rest, increasing dexterity without surrendering too much warmth.

-These mega-mitts are wonderfully warm and made for Mount Everest climbers and South Pole scientists.
+These mega mitts are wonderfully warm and made for Mount Everest climbers and South Pole scientists.
 They are puffy, PrimaLoft-stuffed, waterproof mitts that have kept our hands toasty in extreme temps as low as -30 degrees F.

 Amazingly, these mittens have only gone up $5 since this article was first published in 2007.
 They cost $115 and are worth it if you need an uber-warm mitt that will last for years.

 Looking for a mitten that won’t break the bank?
 Then you need to check out the IceArmor Mittens.
 A favorite among ice fishers, these mittens offer a roomy fit and are easy to get on and off.
 The mittens’ 150g Thinsulate Insulation keeps fingers toasty.
 And the waterproof, windproof membrane means you’ll stay dry and warm no matter the conditions.